 When Nvidia announced their latest line of Pascal-based graphics cards, the world was forever changed.
 The company had managed to do the impossible in a post-Moore’s Law world by simultaneously doubling the performance of their previous lineup, cutting the cost in half, and doing it all in classic Nvidia style by running another set of victory laps around AMD.
-You can also check out the Nvidia GTX 980M.
+If you also need a high-quality video card, you’ll also like our Gigabyte GTX 760 WindForce 3x OC video card review.
+You might also want to read our review of the the Nvidia GTX 980M.

 Price: $429.99 at Amazon